katzarsky/react-native-render-html/README.md

 # react-native-render-html

+## NOTE: This is an effort to comply with RN 0.6x lifecycle methods

 An iOS/Android pure javascript react-native component that renders your HTML into 100% native views.
 It's made to be extremely customizable and easy to use and aims at being able to render anything you throw at it.

 > Based on the original work of [Thomas Beverley](https://github.com/Thomas101), props to him.